 Cool-season veggies take up less space than massive pumpkins and squash.
 Easy to grow from seeds sown directly in the ground are chard, carrots, and radishes.
 Easy to start from nursery seedlings are broccoli, cabbage, and cauliflower.
 Watch for destructive snails and slugs as the weather dampens.
 Apply natural bait products like Sluggo.

 It’s best to plant flowers now before the weather turns cold, but be sure to protect pretty petals from late hot spells.
 The most reliable flowers are calendulas, Iceland poppies, and violas.

 Lawns (sod or seeds), perennials for spring blooms, and most hardy shrubs and fruit trees can be planted now.
 Resist the urge to plant frost-tender tropicals.

 You may be able to squeeze out one more bloom from roses during this time.
 Cut off faded flowers, fertilize the soil with rose food and water deeply.
 Wait until after New Year’s for the hard-core pruning.

 Unless early rains surprise us, just about everything will still need irrigation.
 Check for moisture to make sure.
-Use a trowel or shovel to see what the top 2 or 3 inches of soil are like.
+Use a spade or shovel to see what the top 2 or 3 inches of soil are like.
 Don’t forget plants and pots under eaves that don’t get the benefit of rain.

 Give lawns a fall feeding, if you haven’t already.
-Also look for signs of iron deficiency on citrus leaves; supply a dose of citrus food containing iron if you notice yellowing leaves.
+Also, look for signs of iron deficiency on citrus leaves; supply a dose of citrus food containing iron if you notice yellowing leaves.

 Divide and Conquer